Common Name(s): Cocuswood, Jamaican ebony, green ebony

 Crushing Strength: No data available

-Color/Appearance: Medium to dark reddish brown, with darker blackish streaks.
-Color darkens with age.
+Color/Appearance: Heartwood is medium to dark reddish brown, sometimes with an olive-green hue, with darker brown streaks.
+Overall color tends to darken with age.
 Sharply demarcated sapwood is pale yellow.

 Grain/Texture: Grain is usually straight or slightly wavy.
 Fine, even texture with good natural luster.

 Rot Resistance: Rated as durable to very durable.

 Workability: Despite its high density, cocuswood is easy to work.
 However, several antioxidant compounds have been found in the woodHausen, B. M., Bruhn, G., & Koenig, W. A. (1991).
 New hydroxyisoflavans as contact sensitizers in cocus wood Brya ebenus DC (Fabaceae).
 Contact Dermatitis, 25(3), 149-155. which suggests that reactive finishes may have difficulty curing.
 The wood has a tendency to check during initial drying, but is stable once dried.

 Odor: No characteristic odor.

 Allergies/Toxicity: Although severe reactions are quite uncommon, cocuswood has been reported to cause skin irritation.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Pricing/Availability: Exports are nearly non-existent.
 Because of past exploitation, samples and turning blanks are exceptionally rare, and are likely to be very expensive.
 Due to the very small size of the tree (closer to a shrub in many instances), pieces are of modest size and usually include sapwood.

 Sustainability: This wood species is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.
 However, due to intense exploitation in previous centuries, for all intents and purposes, cocuswood has been commercially exhausted.